 - Plant a garden: If you like to get your hands dirty, consider planting a garden.
 Spring is the right time to start cultivating the earth for herbs, vegetables and flowers.
 Aside from being able to reap what you sow, there are many health benefits to gardening.
 Plus it is a great form of exercise and can reduce stress.

 - Feel like a kid again: Head outside and do the activities you used to love as a kid!
 Fly a kite, search for four-leaf clovers or blow bubbles.
 These are great activities to do with your grandchildren, so invite them over for a playdate and some fun in the sun!

 - Enjoy a sporting event.
 Whether it’s catching a Major League Baseball game or a grandchild’s soccer match, a sporting event can energize anyone.
 Attending a game also means time to socialize, which is great for older adults whose social calendars have been limited by ice and snow.

 - Get some exercise.
 Staying physically active can boost your energy levels, help you maintain your independence and even combat symptoms of illnesses.
 Exercise doesn’t have to be strenuous; low-impact activities like walking, yoga, swimming and water aerobics can help with flexibility, balance and strength.

 Enjoy the season with FirstLight.

 FirstLight caregivers can help older adults enjoy the season outdoors – perhaps a walk in the park, a picnic lunch or help with gardening.
-In fact, through our ClientFirst matching system, FirstLight Home Care helps match specific caregivers to clients’ interests, habits and routines.
-Find a location near you to learn more about our services today.
-For more ideas and tips, follow us on Facebook.
+In fact, we help match specific caregivers to clients’ interests, habits and routines.